Almoloya, Hidalgo

-Almoloya is one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
-The municipal seat lies at Almoloya.
+Almoloya is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
 The municipality covers an area of 282.7 km2.

 As of 2005, the municipality had a total population of 10,638.

 During the colonial period Almoloya was part of the corregimiento of Apa y Tepeapulco.
 The church of Concepcion Almoloya was established by 1697.